VoxeLibre/VoxeLibre/mods/ITEMS/mcl_armor/API.md

-	--this field is used by minetest internally and also by some helper functions --in order for the tool to be shown is the right creative inventory tab, the right groups should be added --mcl_armor_uses is required to give your armor a durability --in that case, tha armor can be worn by 10 points before breaking groups = {armor = 1, non_combat_armor = 1, armor_torso = 1, non_combat_torso = 1, mcl_armor_uses = 10},
+	--this field is used by minetest internally and also by some helper functions --in order for the tool to be shown is the right creative inventory tab, the right groups should be added --"mcl_armor_uses" is required to give your armor a durability --in that case, the armor can be worn by 10 points before breaking --if you want the armor to be enchantable, you should also add the "enchantability" group, with the highest number the better enchants you can apply groups = {armor = 1, non_combat_armor = 1, armor_torso = 1, non_combat_torso = 1, mcl_armor_uses = 10},

 	--this table is used by minetest for seraching item specific sounds